fregu856/papers/summaries/Multiplicative Interactions and Where to Find Them.md

 ### Comments:
 - I had some trouble properly understanding everything.

-- I am however not overly impressed by the experimental results.
+- I am however not overly impressed by the choice of experiments.

 - The experiment in figure 2 seems somewhat biased in their favor.
 I think it would be a more fair comparison if the number of layers in the MLP was allowed to be increased (since this would increase its expressivity)?